 The top quark, being the heaviest known elementary particle, is a powerful tool to test QCD.

 The study of top quark pair production in Heavy Ion collisions at the LHC, making use of the dedicated Pb-Pb and p-Pb runs, will open a new road in the investigation of the Quark-Gluon Plasma.

-This research project started with the first measurement of top-pair cross section in pp collisions at 5.02 GeV, taking advantage of a "reference run" in Nov.2015 (CMS-TOP-16-015).
-This measurement, in addition to be useful as a reference for our future measurements in Pb-Pb and p-Pb collisions at the same center-of-mass energy per nucleon, also provides a significant broadening of the lever arm for global PDF fits making use of top-quark data.
+This research project started with the first measurement of top-pair cross section in pp collisions at 5.02 TeV, taking advantage of a "reference run" in Nov.2015 (CMS-TOP-16-015 and CMS-TOP-16-023).
+This measurement, in addition to be useful as a reference for measurements in Pb-Pb and p-Pb collisions at the same center-of-mass energy per nucleon, also provides a significant broadening of the lever arm for global PDF fits making use of top-quark data.

-External collaborators: Pedro Silva and Marta Verweij (CERN).
+External collaborators: David D'Enterria, Pedro Silva and Marta Verweij (CERN).

 World LHC Computing Grid: the Belgian Tier2 project

 The World LHC Computing GRID (WLCG) is the worldwide distributed computing infrastructure controlled by software middleware that allows a seamless usage of shared storage and computing resources.

 About 10 PBytes of data are produced every year by the experiments running at the LHC collider.
 This data must be processed (iterative and refined calibration and analysis) by a large scientific community that is widely distributed geographically.

 Instead of concentrating all necessary computing resources in a single location, the LHC experiments have decided to set-up a network of computing centres distributed all over the world.